fastscape-lem/fastscapelib/doc/source/citation.rst

 --------------------

 Below is a list of publications that are referenced in this documentation.
-It mostly corresponds to articles that describe the algorithms implemented in this library.
+It mostly corresponds to the articles that describe the algorithms implemented in this library.

 .. bibliography::